Teddy McCarthy: Inter-county

 McCarthy first played inter-county football at underage levels for Cork.
 He won a Munster medal in the minor grade in 1983 following a 1–11 to 1–5 defeat of Tipperary.
 McCarthy later lined out in the All-Ireland final, however, Derry won by 0–8 to 1–3.

 McCarthy later joined the Cork under-21 team where he had more successes.
 He missed Cork's victory in the Munster final of 1984, however, he came on as a substitute against Mayo in the subsequent All-Ireland final.
 Cork won that game by 0–9 to 0–6 giving McCarthy an All-Ireland medal.

 1985 saw McCarthy find a regular place on the Cork under-21 starting fifteen.
 He added a Munster medal to his collection following an eleven-point win over Clare.
 The subsequent All-Ireland final saw McCarthy play at centre-forward against Derry.
 Cork avenged their defeat at minor level two years previously by beating Derry by 0–14 to 1–8.
 It was McCarthy's second All-Ireland medal in the under-21 grade.

 In 1986, Cork continued their provincial success at under-21 level.
 A narrow one-point win over Tipperary gave McCarthy his second Munster medal.
 He later played in a third successive All-Ireland final with Offaly providing the opposition.
 The game saw Cork win convincingly on a score line of 3–16 to 0–12.
 It was McCarthy's third consecutive All-Ireland medal and his last game in the under-21 grade.

 By this stage, McCarthy had been noticed by the Cork selectors and he was named as a substitute on the Cork senior team for the 1986 Munster final against Clare.
 Cork won on that occasion making it five-in-a-row of Munster titles, however, McCarthy was an un-used substitute.
 Following that victory, he went on holidays and missed Cork's All-Ireland semi-final against Antrim.
 Cork were "less than convincing" in that match and McCarthy was surprised on his return to Ireland to find that he was to make his championship debut in the All-Ireland final against Galway.
-Galway were favourites to take the title and defeat Cork for the first time in a championship decider.
-The pundits and commentators got it wrong, as an open game of hurling saw Cork score 4–13 to Galway's 2–15.
-A four-point win gave Cork the title and gave McCarthy his first senior All-Ireland medal.
+While Galway were favourites to take the title, Cork won on a scoreline of 4–13 to Galway's 2–15.
+This four-point win gave Cork the title and gave McCarthy his first senior All-Ireland medal.